jaketothepast/node-http-proxy/README.md

 To test, can either spin up the vagrant instance, or utilize the unit tests.

+# Testing Locally

+The directory `./test` includes Python based tests intended to stress the proxy.
+To run them, install the requirements with Pip, then run `python3 test_proxy.py`

 # TODO

 1. Setup a server that listens on a port